smithy-lang/smithy-dafny/ design/detailed-diagrams.md

 However organizing code required packages and dependencies.
-Looking at how the AWS Encryption SDK (ESDK) packages its dependencies we can see that having duplicate symbols for the `Crypto` library is problematic.
+Looking at how the AWS Encryption SDK (ESDK) packages its dependencies.
+This is a natural way for code to be organized.
+Having duplicate symbols
+for the `Crypto` library would be problematic.

 ```mermaid
 ---